Shih Jun-ji

-Shih Jun-ji (施俊吉 (Shī Jùnjí); born 10 August 1955) is a Taiwanese economist.
+Shih Jun-ji (施俊吉 (Shī Jùnjí); born 10 August 1955) is a Taiwanese economist and politician.
 He served as the second chairman of the Financial Supervisory Commission from 2006 to 2007 after Kong Jaw-sheng was removed from office.
 Shih served concurrently as Governor of Taiwan Province and minister without portfolio in 2016.
 Later that year, he was named chair of the Taiwan Stock Exchange.
-In 2017, he took office as Vice Premier of the Republic of China.
+In 2017, he took office as Vice Premier of Taiwan under the Lai cabinet.
 Chen Chi-mai succeeded Shih as vice premier in 2019.

 Education

-Shih obtained his bachelor's degree in business administration from Fu Jen Catholic University in 1978, master's degree in economics from Soochow University in 1980 and doctoral degree in economics from National Taiwan University in 1984.
-As a student, he led a demonstration which protested the White Terror, a period of political suppression that began after the 228 Incident of 1947.
+Shih graduated from Fu Jen Catholic University with a bachelor's degree in business administration in 1978.
+He then earned a master's degree in economics from Soochow University in 1980 and earned his Ph.D. in economics from National Taiwan University in 1984 under economists Mai Chao-cheng and Chen Zhaonan (陳昭南).
+His doctoral dissertation was titled, "Information and Economic Decision-Making" (Chinese: 訊息與經濟決策).
+As a college student, he led a demonstration which protested the White Terror, a period of political suppression that began after the 228 Incident of 1947.